Alaska Cruise Packing List: Complete Guide and Essentials

 What Clothes To Bring on an Alaskan Cruise

-Cover your bases.
+When packing for an Alaskan cruise, it’s important to cover your bases.
 Bring layered clothing, including moisture-wicking base layers, insulating mid-layers like fleece or down and a waterproof outer shell to stay warm and dry in changing weather.

-Alaskan cruises sail from spring through to fall, but the most popular sailing months are during summer, when temperatures range from the low 50s to the mid-60s and occasionally reach the 70s — Fahrenheit of course.
+Alaskan cruises sail from spring through to fall, but the most popular sailing months are during summer, when temperatures range from the low 50s to the mid-60s and occasionally reach the 70s (Fahrenheit, of course).
 Whenever you choose to visit, it's a good idea to dress in layers.
 Even during the peak summer months, early mornings can be chilly.

 The Basics: Alaska Cruise Attire

-● Base layers: Lightweight, breathable short- and long-sleeved shirts keep you warm without bulk.
+Base layers: Lightweight, breathable short- and long-sleeved shirts keep you warm without bulk.

-● Outerwear: A waterproof, wind-resistant shell is a must because the most popular months to see Alaska — July and August — are also the rainiest.
+Outerwear: A waterproof, wind-resistant shell is a must because the most popular months to see Alaska — July and August — are also the rainiest.

-● Bottoms: Bring rain or quick-dry pants and extra pants for warmth, especially if you’re planning a full-day hike.
+Bottoms: Bring rain or quick-dry pants and extra pants for warmth, especially if you’re planning a full-day hike.

-● Footwear: Waterproof shoes or hiking boots are ideal for exploring ports like Endicott Arm and Dawes Glacier.
+Footwear: Waterproof shoes or hiking boots are ideal for exploring ports like Endicott Arm and Dawes Glacier.
 Also, bring casual shoes to wear while on board.

-● Evening Attire: While cruises are casual, some guests choose to dress up for dinners.
+Evening attire: While cruises are casual, some guests choose to dress up for dinners.
 Pack one nice outfit or business-casual clothing.

-Pack Just The Right Amount
+How To Pack Just the Right Amount of Clothing

-If you're wondering how much to pack for your Alaskan cruise, consider these best packing practices:
+If you're wondering how much to pack for your Alaskan cruise, consider these packing best practices:

 ● One top for every two days of travel.